- slide 1 of 4

 Treasure first comes to mind upon mention of the things inside the pyramids in Egypt.
 In fact, booty of gold and jewels was the motivation used by an Arabian, Al Manun, in begging his workers to dig into the massive walls of the Great Pyramid of Giza in AD 820.
 Working amid the heat of the desert sands, such a worker's motivation had to be spurred because of the hostile working conditions, plus more: The technology that the Arab and his gang were using were crude by today’s standards, merely consisting of chisels and battering rams to tunnel through massive slabs of granite limestone that enveloped the pyramid that served as the tomb of the pharaoh, Khufu.

 It would be easy to think that treasures indeed could be found inside the pyramids of Egypt.
-Upon the death of a pharaoh, the Egyptian king had to be mummified and given the same treatment, or perhaps even more so, than when the monarch was still living.
-Religious fervor was behind this royal treatment.
+Upon the death of a pharaoh, the Egyptian king had to be mummified and given the same royal treatment, or perhaps even better, than when the monarch was still living.
+Religious fervor was behind this grand custom.